itismohan/playwrightConverter/USAGE_GUIDE.md

 ## Troubleshooting

 - **File Upload Issues:** Ensure your file has a `.java` extension and is under 5MB
+- **Folder Upload Issues:** Some browsers may have limitations with folder upload; try using Chrome
+- **ZIP Upload Issues:** Ensure your ZIP file is under 50MB and contains Java files
 - **Conversion Errors:** Check the error message for details on what went wrong
 - **Display Issues:** Try refreshing the page or using a different browser